gravity182/homeserver/Installation.md

 ### Traefik

-If you put your homeserver behind another Reverse Proxy such as Cloudflare, we'll need to configure Traefik to trust this proxy, otherwise the `X-Forwarded-*` headers will be discarded.
+If you put your homeserver behind another Reverse Proxy such as Cloudflare, you'll need to configure Traefik to trust this proxy, otherwise the `X-Forwarded-*` headers will be discarded.

 This affects Authentik, limiting its possibility to apply geo-policies and trace real client IPs.
-Moreover, this also affects the possibility of Traefik to apply ip-based middlewares such as rate-limiting.
+Moreover, this also affects the possibility of Traefik to apply IP-based middlewares such as rate-limiting.

 By default Traefik does not trust any IPs that pass these headers.

-Fortunately, this chart already fixes that for you.
-Just make sure to set
+Fortunately, this chart already fixes that for you given that you're using Cloudflare as a DNS provider.

 You can verify that `X-Forwarded` headers are passed by logging in into Authentik and looking at your sessions in the Dashboard - you should see you real IP.